danpaul/Leif/README.txt

   development stages.
 You are free to use it but I make no claims to its reliability at this stage.

-  Leif grew out of an interest in lightweight CMS systems like Stacey (http://www.staceyapp.com/) which rely on flat file sytems.
+  Leif grew out of an interest in lightweight CMSs like Stacey (http://www.staceyapp.com/) which rely on flat files to store data.
 My idea was to creat a data store that can be imbedded into projects and applications.
   I wanted something that would allow for some dynamic content on a site without having to configure and use a database, allowing a site's data to be stored with the site and allowing site owners to simply copy/paste their projects between hosts.

-  Objects can are serialized using the `serlialize` php function or using `json_encode`, and can be returned either deserialized or as raw json.
+  Objects are serialized using the `serlialize` php function or using `json_encode`, and can be returned either deserialized or as raw json.

   The storage method relys on hashing the key and then creating a directory